Continuation strategies to mitigate convergence to low-performing local optima in topology optimization of sound transmission loss: Problem description

-\Cref{fig:designs_baseline} shows a selection of the optimal designs found by the Monte Carlo sampling.\ For every $\Delta \omega$, it visualizes two low-performing designs: the worst one in red and the best one in yellow.\ Additionally, for the high-performing optima, it shows the worst one in green and the best one in blue.\ A closer look at this figure reveals that the low-performance and transition regions are caused by strongly attractive classes of optima.\ The low-performing region is filled with variants on the same design, namely a rigid vertical connection between top and bottom plate, which shows the strong attraction of mass-driven optima in that region.\ Similarly, $\Delta\omega$ ranges between $2000\,\mathrm{Hz}$ and $5000\,\mathrm{Hz}$ see a strong attraction of another, high-performing type of design: an askew connection between top and bottom plate.\ For $\Delta \omega=[2000\,\mathrm{Hz},2500\,\mathrm{Hz}]$, this design is the (only) high-performing design.\ For $\Delta \omega$ ranges in $[3000\,\mathrm{Hz},4500\,\mathrm{Hz}]$, the design appears as the worst high-performing design (i.e., in green).
-Together with \Cref{fig:results_baseline} showing that its performance is inversely proportional with $\Delta \omega$.\ Finally, the design reappears as a \emph{low}-performing design for $\Delta \omega=[4500\,\mathrm{Hz},5000\,\mathrm{Hz}]$.\ This proves the existence of a second family of optima, the askew connections, whose performance both exceeds and trails the mass law based on the targeted frequency range.\ The examples show that remaining trapped in low-performing families is detrimental.\ Hence, finding strategies to escape these regions is crucial.\
+\Cref{fig:designs_baseline} shows a selection of the optimal designs.
+For every $\Delta \omega$, it plots two low-performing designs: the worst one in red and the best one in yellow.\ Also, for the high-performing optima, it plots the worst one in green and the best one in blue.\ A closer look at the low-performing designs below $2500\,\mathrm{Hz}$ reveals that it is filled with variants on the same design, namely a rigid vertical connection between top and bottom plate.\ Similarly, many designs for $\Delta\omega$ ranges between $2000\,\mathrm{Hz}$ and $5000\,\mathrm{Hz}$ consist of an askew connection between the top and bottom plate.\ For $\Delta \omega=[2000\,\mathrm{Hz},2500\,\mathrm{Hz}]$, this design is the (only) high-performing design.\ For $\Delta \omega$ ranges in $[3000\,\mathrm{Hz},4500\,\mathrm{Hz}]$, the design appears as the worst high-performing design (i.e., in green).
+Together with \Cref{fig:results_baseline}, this substantiates the existence of families of local optima whose performances both exceed and trail the mass law, depending on the targeted frequency range.\ The examples show that remaining trapped in low-performing families is detrimental.\ Hence, finding strategies to escape these regions is crucial.\

-In addition to the mass-driven optima, the optimal design space seems to contain many more distinct families, each with their own performance benefits and trade-offs.\ Thus, escaping from an optimum belonging to a ``bad'' family to reach a different family is crucial.